xvrzhao/examples/README.md

 # examples

-The example assets related to the Go language and back-end technology stack.
+The example assets related to Go language and back-end technology stack.